 Connections Counseling: (608) 233-2100 (extension 10) www.connectionscounseling.com

 Students are generally required to complete Choices about Alcohol within four weeks from their case decision date, and the exact due date is listed in a student’s finding letter issued by the investigating officer.
-Students must print the Choices about Alcohol Info Sheet (PDF) and bring it with them to their first session.
-Upon completion, the provider notifies the Division of Student Life, which will notify the investigating officer.
+Students must print the Choices about Alcohol Info Sheet, which was attached to your decision letter, with them to their first session.
+Upon completion, the provider notifies the Office of Student Conduct and Community Standards, which will notify the investigating officer.
 Documentation regarding completion necessary for any court appearances should be requested from the provider.

 Please refer to the provider cancellation policy for information on charges associated with missed sessions.
 Failure to complete Choices about Alcohol would constitute a violation of UWS 17.09(16), “Noncompliance with disciplinary sanctions,” and could result in additional disciplinary action, sanctions, and a hold placed on registration and transcripts.